BlueBrain/MorphIO/doc/source/specification.rst

 3. forking point, forking point
 4. starting point, end point

-Starting point is the first point of a section without parent.
+Starting point is the first point of a section without parent inside the section.
 Forking point is the last point of a section that has multiple children.
 End point is the last point of a section without children.
 For more details on section's parent and children see `Neurite`_.
 The above combinations are marked with their corresponding number at the image below.